 The answer to both questions is that, despite frequent claims to the contrary, the New Deal did not usher in a Keynesian fiscal revolution, or anything close.
 Instead, as Julian Keliser (p.
 125) remarks in his brilliant essay on the subject, "fiscal conservatism…remained normative for most of the New Deal."
 FDR himself held fairly orthodox views about fiscal policy, and he made a point of picking Treasury secretaries whose views were even more orthodox.
 The chairs of almost all the key Senate and House committees, mostly southern Democrats, were also fiscal conservatives, as were some progressive Democratic representatives.
 Only after 1938, when the economy had been laid low by the 1937-8 depression and the New Deal was drawing to a close, did the Roosevelt administration finally abandon its commitment to limited spending and a balanced budget.

-In short, FDR really meant it when, during his campaign, he railed against Hoover's "reckless spending" ("the greatest spending administration in peacetime in all our history") and budget deficits.
+In short, FDR really meant it when, during his campaign, he railed against Hoover's "reckless spending" (“the greatest spending administration in peacetime in all our history”) and budget deficits.
 Indeed, if either Hoover or FDR can be said to have initiated a break with fiscal orthodoxy, Hoover probably deserves the credit.
 As we've seen, spending doubled under his administration; and after a decade of year after year government surpluses starting in 1920, Hoover presided over what was then the country's biggest peacetime budget deficit.
-FDR merely carried on the precedent Hoover had set.
+As far as exceptional deficit spending was concerned, FDR merely carried on the precedent Hoover had set.

 New Deal Spending

-The first of those determined efforts came soon after FDR's inauguration when, on March 20th, Congress passed the Economy Act.
-The bill didn't quite cut spending as much as FDR had promised to cut it during his campaign, but it did seek to trim the government's $3.6 billion budget by $500 million, by eliminating some government agencies and by cutting government salaries, pensions, and veterans' benefits.
+Upon taking office, FDR immediately set out to deliver on that pledge with what became the Economy Act of March 20th, 1933.
+Although it didn't quite cut spending as much as FDR had promised to cut it, the Economy Act did seek to trim the government's $3.6 billion budget by $500 million, mostly by eliminating some government agencies and by cutting government salaries, pensions, and veterans' benefits.
 The Act also strengthened FDR's ability to make further cuts through executive authority.
 "Too often in recent history," Roosevelt told Congress in recommending the measure, "liberal governments have been wrecked on the rocks of loose fiscal policy."
 Nor was Roosevelt merely pandering to Congress' powerful fiscal conservatives.
 According to Frank Friedel, his first major biographer, far from being "a hypocritical concession," the Economy Act "was an integral part of Roosevelt's overall New Deal."

 In 1936, FDR took another big stab at cutting federal spending, this time by trimming "outlays on relief and public works in a great show of budget balancing” aimed at improving his reelection prospects: as Bradford Lee, whose words I just quoted, observes (p.
 74), and as many may not realize, the very first Gallup poll, taken in September 1935, showed that 60 percent of the American public "thought government expenditures for relief and recovery were 'too great,' while only nine percent deemed them 'too little'."
 FDR made his third and last attempt to balance the budget in the spring of 1937, by reluctantly making further cuts to relief spending.